EpiAware/ComposableTuringIDModels.jl/docs/src/design.md

 ```@example design
 gen_int = [0.2, 0.3, 0.5]

-# A renewal process with a fixed population of 1000 and susceptible depletion.
 depleting = Renewal(gen_int, SusceptibleDepletion(1000.0); rt = RandomWalk())
-nothing # hide
 ```

 A scan step is a deterministic function, so a modifier that needs *sampled*